136s/nine_tiles_panic/README.md

 python -m nine_tiles_panic
 ```

-then `success_pattern.txt` which contians town pattern and point is created.
+then `success_pattern.db` which contians town pattern and point is created.

 To check the face of a town, run